On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Justification of Koiter's model for linearly elastic generalised membrane shells of the first kind

-Observe that the right-hand side of the previous estimate tends to zero as $k\to\infty$; indeed, the convergence of the third term is straightforward and the convergence of the first two terms follows directly from dominated convergence.
-This proves that $\bm{\eta}^{(k)} \to \bm{\eta}$ in $\bm{L}^2(\omega)$ as $k\to\infty$.
+Observe that the right-hand side of the previous estimate tends to zero as $k\to\infty$; indeed, the convergence of the third term is straightforward and the convergence of the first two terms follows directly from the dominated convergence theorem.
+This shows that $\bm{\eta}^{(k)} \to \bm{\eta}$ in $\bm{L}^2(\omega)$ as $k\to\infty$.
+Then, the functions